 E. Short-Term Residential Care Requirements.

-(1) For persons admitted for short-term residential care, only the following are required:
+(1) For persons admitted for short-term residential care, the following are required:

 (a) Current physical condition and medical status as specified in §B(4) of this regulation, and functional assessment as specified in §C of this regulation; and